Stateway Gardens: Problems and crime

 In August, 1984, Stateway Gardens was within the six poorest U.S. census tracts, according to a Roosevelt University study.
 Cabrini–Green on the North Side ranked seventh in the same study.
 Amid rising crime in CHA developments in the early 1980s, the Chicago Police Department launched a Public Housing Crime Unit to replace private security guards at those sites.
 In 1988, (prior to the forming of the CHA Police Department) the South Side's Wentworth Police District (which included Stateway Gardens and the Robert Taylor Homes) had 67 homicides, the highest of any district in the city.
 Stateway Gardens was infamous for its high rate of violent crime and drug activity through the late 1990s.

-Re-Organization
+Reorganization

 The federal government created Housing Opportunities for People Everywhere (known as HOPE VI) in 1993 as a way to provide funds for cities to demolish dilapidated public-housing units and replace them with mixed-income communities.
 In 1987, federal officials seized control of all Chicago Housing Authority holdings and property amid allegations of corruption and graft.
 The CHA would remain under federal receivership until 2010.